 about

-I am currently working with Dr. Rongmon Bordoloi
+with Dr. Rongmon Bordoloi

 on topics in observational astrophysics related to galaxy evolution, using strong gravitational